…some of the time.

 What surprises me most is that people have such a hard time with the above concept and few seemingly common sense concepts related to that.

-t should be the primary food source?
-Then flop that curve to the other side.
-Regardless, if you're a believer in one side or another it should still be ok, and heaven forbid normal, if people are in the other tail end.
+… but should it be the primary food source?
+Then flop that curve to the other side so meat is the main energy source.
+Regardless, if you’re a believer in one side or another it should still be ok, and heaven forbid normal, if people are in the other tail end.
 It doesn’t make you wrong and them right to acknowledge the existence and accept the other side of the curve.
 It makes everyone right.
 Is that so bad?
 Particularly in today’s age, where everyone has to be accepted?? 😏

 What’s bad is arguing that everyone belongs in your end of the curve.
 That’s just unreasonable, nonsensical and frankly uneducated.
 I don’t have time to waste on polar bears.
 Anyone who spends their time arguing the extremes needs to either mix in a steak or a sweet potato.